freeglobetrekker/fud.zone/index.md

 ### Today's FUD

 + 10/13/2021 Well, well, well, what do we have here.
-An actual FUD FARM <p>https://twitter.com/FudFarm</p>
+An actual [FUD FARM](https://twitter.com/FudFarm)

 ### IMPORTANT LINKS